Do you own a generator? Making sure it’s properly installed will help keep you and your family safe during power outages.

 - Never operate a generator in your house, garage, or other enclosed building.
 Carbon monoxide is a colourless, odourless, and deadly gas.

 Keep children away from generators.
-Many engine parts come extremely hot during operation.
+Many engine parts become extremely hot during operation.

 - Stored fuel creates a fire/explosion hazard.
 Under the National Fire Code, only five litres of fuel may be stored in a residential dwelling, or 30 litres in a garage/shed.